jsiek/abstract-binding-trees/README.md

     data Args where
       nil : Args []
-      cons : ∀{n ls} → Arg n → Args ls → Args (n ∷ ls)
+      cons : ∀{b ls} → Arg b → Args ls → Args (b ∷ ls)

 Each element of `Args` is an argument, defined by the `Arg` data type.
-It is parameterized by a number that says how many variable bindings come into scope.
-The `bind` constructor represents a variable binding and decrements the number.
-The `ast` constructor is allowed when the count reaches `0` and contains the abstract binding tree for the child.
+It is parameterized by a `Sig` that controls the variable scoping.
+The `bind` constructor represents a variable binding and corresponds to the `ν` signature.
+The `clear` constructor corresponds to `∁` and empties the environment for the child.
+The `ast` constructor corresponds to the terminating `■` and contains the abstract binding tree for the child.

     data Arg where
-      ast : ABT → Arg 0
+      ast : ABT → Arg ■
-      bind : ∀{n} → Arg n → Arg (suc n)
+      bind : ∀{b} → Arg b → Arg (ν b) clear : ∀{b} → Arg b → Arg (∁ b)

 This use of `Args` and `Arg` makes for rather verbose notation for abstract binding trees.
 Therefore we recommend that you use Agda's